arne-schroppe/webcmd/readme.md

       "twits": "https://twitter.com/#!/search/%s"
     }

 Then start "paamuk.rb".
-Add a new search engine in your browser, with the url `http://localhost:8000/?q=%s` (the exact syntax in your browser might be different, this is an example for Google Chrome)
+Add a new search engine in your browser, with the url `http://localhost:8000/?q=%s` (the exact syntax might be different, this is an example for Google Chrome)

-Now you can use for example "g ewok language" as a shortcut for a google search.
+Now you can use e.g. "g ewok language" as a shortcut for a google search.

-You can stop the server by using the "paamuk:stop" command
+You can stop the server by using the `server:stop` command.
+Type `server:help` to see all available commands.